OurMission2

 • serving on the teams and task forces that do the ministry of Eliot

 While our spiritual paths are unique, to build a healthy community of faith requires a level of commitment.
-Eliot members are urged to:
+Eliot members are encouraged to:

 • Worship regularly with the congregation